Frequently Asked Questions

 If I miss the application deadline, can I still apply?

-After the January 15 deadline, CACS continues to accept applications through mid-June.
+After mid January (Official deadline tbd), CACS continues to accept applications through mid-June.
 After that time, the enrollment office is closed until the start of the next school year.
 Contact us directly to apply before the next application period

 How is CACS Governed?